narendra22/Instance/README.md

    - Assign an Elastic IP to the network interface created in step 7
    - Create Ubuntu server and install Jenkins

-- #### This repository mainly contains 2 files - Jenkins.tf and variables.tf
+- #### This repository mainly contains 2 files - Jenkins.tf and variables.tf and there's one more file that you need to create but shouldn't upload onto github i.e. terraform.tfvars.
+This file contains the access key and secret key of the AWS user, sharing them will pose a security threat to your AWS account.